Piece-Of-Schmidt/PaperReader/README.md

 * Added: Date - *calender symbol*
 * Project: Text - *lines symbol*
 * Tags: Text - *lines symbol*

+### document tags
+If you provide `Notion_Document_Tags` in `settings.csv`, the script calls ChatGPT to assign 1-3 out of the provided labels to the paper being processed.
+That is, it is benefitial to provide many different and distinct possible labels that the model can choose from.
+This feature may help keep your papers organized.
+Although the labels are provided in a single text string, it is possible to convert these to proper tags in Notion by just changing the property of the column to *multi-select*. <br><br>
+**Note:** When you change the properties of a column in Notion (i.e. from *text* to *number* or *multi-select*) the script will fail at finding the column in future processings

 If you need different or more columns, you will need to change the code.
 In future versions of this project it will be made easier to interact with notion.